lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

   - [wstETH to Scroll](https://research.lido.fi/t/wsteth-deployment-on-scroll/6603)
   - [wstETH to Mode](https://research.lido.fi/t/wsteth-deployment-on-mode/7365)

 🐾 Deploy the contracts to mainnet.
-Get the mainnet deployment verified by the external security group (getting in touch with NEW).
+Get the mainnet deployment verified by the external security group (getting in touch with NEC).

 🐾 Pass snapshot voting on https://snapshot.org/#/lido-snapshot.eth/.
 It should contain the final mainnet addresses and audits according to **R-1**.
 Otherwise, one more snapshot voting with the addresses would have been required.